plenoptic-org/plenoptic/docs/tutorials/introduction.md

 While the Gaussian model above was lowpass, throwing away high frequencies and preserving the low, the Center-Surround model is bandpass.
 It is thus most sensitive to frequencies found in the middle, and less sensitive to both high and low frequencies[^bandpass].
 We can see that in the figure above because the image looks "sharper" than the Gaussian representation (showing that it contains more high frequencies) while also being an overall "mean gray" (showing that it is discarding the low frequencies that account for making portions of the image dark or light).

-We can make use of multi-batch processing in order to synthesize the metamers with different start points, as above, using a single `Metamer` object:
+We can make use of multi-batch processing in order to synthesize the metamers with different start points, as above, using a single {class}`~plenoptic.Metamer` object:

 <div class='render-user render-presenter'>